 Finally a noninvasive, drug-free treatment for BPH

-Enlarged prostate is a common problem in older males (both humans and non-humans!).
-The Parsemus Foundation sponsored a study by Dr. Raffaella Leoci to investigate a potential new non-invasive treatment in dogs with benign prostatic hyperplasia (BPH).
-The pulsed electromagnetic frequency (PEMF) therapy was very effective at reducing the size of the prostate gland and we expect that it is relevant for human use too.
-The study was published in the journal The Prostate (see Further reading for links).
-The foundation has also supported a small clinical trial in men to see if the positive results in dogs translate to humans.
-Read on for more information on this novel approach.
+Enlarged prostate is a common problem in older males (both humans and non-humans).
+The Parsemus Foundation sponsored a study by Dr. Raffaella Leoci to investigate a non-invasive treatment in dogs with benign prostatic hyperplasia (BPH).
+The pulsed electromagnetic frequency (PEMF) therapy was very effective at reducing the size of the prostate gland with only a few minutes of treatment each day.
+The foundation then supported a small clinical trial in men to see if the positive results translated to humans.
+After treatment with PEMF, men had significantly reduced symptoms and prostate volume, although the reduction was not as extensive as in the canine model (see Further reading for links).
+The results of these studies offer hope for a non-invasive treatment for enlarged prostate.

 Benign prostatic hyperplasia (BPH) is an age-related enlargement of the prostate gland.
 BPH is one of the most frequent medical problems in elderly males.
 In humans, it can result in urinary tract problems, obstruction of the urethra, sexual dysfunction and blood in the urine.
 One of the most frequent symptoms is having to get up to use the bathroom multiple times during the night.
 Older dogs also commonly have BPH and there is little difference from humans in anatomy, physiology and symptoms of this disease.
 The most common clinical sign of BPH in dogs is bloody fluid dripping from the penis not associated with urination.
 In severe cases it can obstruct the colon and result in constipation.